nightbot/docs/spam-protection/caps.md

 - *Timeout Length* - This is the maximum length of time Nightbot will timeout users for when being punished for this spam filter.
 Nightbot always issues a 5-second timeout for first offenses, and repeat offenses yield the length you select.
 The 600-second default value is equivalent to 10 minutes.

-- *Length* - This is the minimum number of Caps before Nightbot will punish the user for spamming.
+- *Limit* - This is the minimum number of Caps before Nightbot will punish the user for spamming.
 The default amount is 8 characters.

 - *Exempt Userlevel* - This is the minimum required userlevel to be exempt from this filter.
 For example, if `regular` is set, regulars are able to use excessive caps and not get punished.